 Preparing the NoodlesStart by soaking the glass noodles in warm water for about 10 minutes or until they become soft and pliable.
 Once softened, drain the noodles and cut them into shorter lengths using kitchen scissors.
 Set the noodles aside.
 This step ensures the noodles have the right texture and are easier to mix with other ingredients.

 Cooking the ProteinHeat a tablespoon of vegetable oil in a pan over medium heat.
 If using shrimp, sauté them until they turn pink and are cooked through about 3-4 minutes.
 If using minced pork, cook until it's no longer pink, breaking it into small pieces as it cooks.
 Remove from heat and set aside.
-Cooking the protein separately ensures it is perfectly cooked and retains its flavor.

 Combining and ServingToss the salad gently to coat all ingredients with the dressing.
 Let it sit for 5 minutes to allow the flavors to meld together.
 Serve immediately for the freshest taste.
 This final step ensures a balanced flavor profile and a visually appealing presentation.